Towards a Rigorous Statistical Analysis of Empirical Password Datasets: Attack Model and Notation

-{\bf Attacker Model: } We consider an attacker who has {\em perfect knowledge} of the distribution $\mathcal{P}$ i.e., for each $i$ the attacker knows $pwd_i$ and $p_i$.
-However, the attacker is given no additional information about the sample set $S$ of user passwords beyond that the passwords were sampled iid from $\mathcal{P}$.
+We consider an attacker who knows the password distribution $\mathcal{P}$ but does not have additional information about the sampled passwords $S \leftarrow \mathcal{P}^N$.
+In particular, for each $i$ the attacker knows $pwd_i$ and $p_i$.
 For each sampled user password $s_i \in S$ the attacker is given $G$ guesses to crack the password $s_i$.
 For an online attacker $G$ will typically be small as an authentication server can lock the account after several consecutive incorrect login attempts.
-By contrast, $G$ will be much larger for an offline attacker who has stolen the (salted) cryptographic hash of the user's password can check as many passwords as s/he wants by comparing the (salted) cryptographic hash $h^i=H(u_i, s_i)$ with the hash $h_j^i =H(u_i, pwd_j)$ $pwd_j$ for each $j \leq G$.
+By contrast, $G$ will be much larger for an offline attacker who has stolen the (salted) cryptographic hash of the user's password can check as many passwords as s/he wants by comparing the (salted) cryptographic hash $h^i=H(u_i, s_i)$ with the hash $h_j^i =H(u_i, pwd_j)$ for each $j \leq G$.
 An offline attacker is limited only by the resources s/he is willing to invest cracking and by the cost of repeatedly evaluating the password hash function.